slinningsander/Sounds-Good-Music-Finder/README.md

 ## Global state management

 We have chosen Redux for our global state management.
 We have not yet put it to use, but we will in the future.

+## Discussion

+For _V1.0_ we have set up the database, deployed the backend and further developed the frontend.
+We have generated a dataset by making API calls to the last.fm open API.
+From this we got JSON data, which we generated a graphDB with nodes and relations.

+The webpage is still centered around the homepage.
+Here it is possible to search for either artist, album or track.
+There is a filter which configurates search category that can be picked both before and after search.
+It is also possible to filter on tracks by duration in seconds.
+There is also functionality to sort search result either ascending or descending alphabeticaly.

+We wanted to be able to filter on all three search-categories(artist, album and track), but we had alot of issues dealing with MaterialUI components and the graphQL query language, and were only able to filter the track category by duration.
+We have filter components in FilterComponent -> subcomponent mostly done and will develope these further.

+All in all, we have a large dataset and there is a lot of database content to view on the site.